reinhardh/dna_rs_coding/README.md

 Installation
 ============

-The code is written in C++, and compillation requires installation of the boost libary.
+The code is written in C++, and compilation requires installation of the boost library.

 Installation of required software on Linux